-As a gay man and a father I could not have asked for you to be any more supportive than you have been since I came out to you three years ago.
+As a gay man and a father, I could not have asked for you to be any more supportive than you have been since I came out to you three years ago.
 When we marched together this past summer, with my boyfriend, surrounded by my coworkers, in the Capital Pride Parade, it was a powerful and empowering experience.

 I recognize that we all have our own journey.
 When a father comes out to his teenage son, just as the father has his journey, the son has his journey as well.
 While you have always been supportive of me personally, you have not always been at ease with the world I now inhabit.

 This past summer, after first telling me you were not comfortable walking in the pride parade, you changed your mind.
 What changed your mind?
 You learned that your favorite radio station had a float in the pride parade and something shifted in you.
-You saw the parade as more everyday.
-You told me with authority that the parades had become “more corporate” than they once were, which made me laugh, because I had said the same thing to you months earlier.
+You saw the parade as more every day.
+You told me with authority that the parades had become “more corporate” than they once were, which made me laugh because I had said the same thing to you months earlier.

-During my college years in Brooklyn, NY and again after graduate school living in New York City, I remember walking by the pride or halloween parades in Manhattan.
+During my college years in Brooklyn, NY, and again after graduate school living in New York City, I remember walking by the pride or Halloween parades in Manhattan.
 The parades were wild and over the top.
 These earlier parades were a protest.
 A way to demand our acceptance and to express our freedom.
-As a closeted man they made me very uncomfortable.
+As a closeted man, they made me very uncomfortable.

 When you got rid of your glasses in 9th grade and started wearing contacts, it was to reinvent yourself.
 You saw yourself as bookish and one of the smart kids, but what you really wanted was to be one of the cool kids.
 But in being cool you have gone for conformity.
 You are afraid of the fringes and your non-conforming peers.
-Your comfort zone is the straight, sports loving guy.
-None of your friends are LGBT.
+Your comfort zone is the straight, sports-loving guy.
+None of your friends are LGBTQ.
 I wish you could step outside your comfort zone to see and experience more of the diversity that the world includes.